api-search/explore/_apis/twilio/properties/events-openapi.md

         schema_id:
           type: string
           nullable: true
+          description: >-
-          description: A string that uniquely identifies the Schema this Event Type adheres to.
+            A string that uniquely identifies the Schema this Event Type adheres to.
         date_created:
           type: string
           format: date-time
           nullable: true
-          description: The date that this Event Type was created, given in ISO 8601 format.
+          description: 'The date that this Event Type was created, given in ISO 8601 format.'
         date_updated:
           type: string
           format: date-time
           nullable: true
-          description: The date that this Event Type was updated, given in ISO 8601 format.
+          description: 'The date that this Event Type was updated, given in ISO 8601 format.'
         description:
           type: string
           nullable: true